 How to Make the Most of the Health Plus Care Conference (Quick Tips)

-Every year, Mike Corbett and his team put on the Health Plus Care conference as one of the most anticipated care sector events in the UK.
+Every year, Mike Corbett and his team put on the Health Plus Care conference in London as one of the most anticipated care sector events in the UK.
 As veterans of exhibiting at the event, we have gathered a couple of tips to make sure you get the most out of going.

 Why is Health + Care important?

 Every summer more than 6,000 people from the care sector gather for the conference that includes the Residential and Homecare Show.
 So, if you ever want to take the temperature of the care sector, this is the place to be.
 Usually buzzing with inspiration, knowledge-sharing, and lots of informal coffee chats.